Read on to find out about the best loans for bad credit.

 3. Amigo Loans

-Our last recommendation goes to Amigo Loans, another UK-based lender that specialises in offering guarantor loans to individuals with bad credit.
+Another UK-based lender that specialises in offering guarantor loans to individuals with bad credit is Amigo.

 Their services are actually a little bit different from the other two lenders, as you'll need to have a guarantor who can support your loan application, and they'll need to have a good credit score.

-In this kind of scenario, the guarantor acts as a co-signer, offering additional security to the lender and increasing the likelihood of approval – think of it like collateral, but instead of having a car on the line, it's your guarantor's credit score.
+In this kind of scenario, the guarantor acts as a co-signer, offering additional security to the lender and increasing the likelihood of approval.
+If the loan can't be paid back, it will be the guarantor who has to cover these payments.

-In terms of the numbers, Amigo Loans offer sums of up to £10,000 with interest rates starting from 49.9% APR, which is pretty competitive for a guarantor loan.
+In terms of the numbers, Amigo Loans offer sums of up to £10,000 with interest rates starting from 49.9% APR.

 Put simply, bad credit is a term used by banks and other financial institutions when they're describing a credit score that's less than optimal.

-Without jumping the gun here, credit scores themselves are simply a three-digit number ranging from 300 to 850 that represents how reliable someone is at repaying their debts.
+Credit scores themselves are simply a three-digit number ranging from 300 to 850 that represent how reliable someone is at repaying their debts.

-Anything above 580 is widely considered to be a good credit score, and as such, the banks roll out the metaphorical red carpet for you when trying to secure a loan/credit card.
+Anything above 580 is usually considered to be a good credit score, and as such, the banks roll out the metaphorical red carpet for you when trying to secure credit.
 They're aware that you're likely going to pay it back promptly and without any hiccups, making it an enticing offer for the bank.

 Conversely, those with a credit score below 580 are less favoured by the banks, as it signifies that you might be less straightforward when it comes to paying a loan back.